-Worms are crucial for sustainable gardening, which I prefer.
+Worms are crucial for sustainable gardening.
 There is more to worms than eating the scraps from the kitchen (in worm farms) or keeping the soil in your garden nice and friable.
 Worms in farms will produce free fertiliser, help reduce landfill, produce the best soil conditioner in the form of compost (which helps the improve water retention in the soil) and add nutrients and humus for the plants.
-So, bearing this in mind, let me ask you, are you interested in utilising the benefits of worms, which are nature’s own recyclers?

 Will any worms work in a worm farm?